chcoliang/chcoliang.github.io/_pages/about.md

 My work on distributed Adam establishes theoretical acceleration in multi-worker settings, and I developed a communication-efficient Adam variant that enables neural network training with only 1-bit communication per parameter.
 I also contributed to Adam-mini, a lightweight and practical optimizer variant tailored for efficient large-scale training.
 In addition, I worked on GEM, which studies how to maintain output/response diversity during SFT to mitigate mode collapse and improve generalization.
 My research has been published in venues such as JMLR, IEEE TSP, and top-tier conferences including NeurIPS and ICLR with <a href='https://scholar.google.com/citations?user=O1P1-EAAAAA'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

+**Recruiting:** We’re recruiting **Research Assistants** and **PhD students** to work on LLM optimization and kernel generation & optimization.

+Topics include:

+- Optimization algorithms for large language models

+- Kernel generation, scheduling, and low-level performance optimization

+If you’re interested, please email me with (1) your CV, (2) a short summary of your research/engineering experience, and (3) links to papers/code (if any).

 # 📝 Publications